Chadni-Islam/Security-Orchestration-PoC/README.md

 - Contains the code for evaluation of the performance of SecAPIGen and DecCOR in terms of effectiveness and efficiency
 - The dataset folder of SecAPIGen contains the raw the of playbooks, the tasks description and the groundtruth with the annovation instruction to evaluate the performance of SecAPIGen.

-# SOAR implementation for DecOr
+# Achitecture based implementation
-- Using orchestrator with the ontology
+contains SOAR implementation for DecOr that performed the orchestration with knowledgebase
 - SOAR + Ontology: Using orchestrator with the ontology:
 – The ontology is designed to run on a seperate network server.
 – The ontology is designed to execute commands on an 'execution server' (that has tools such as Splunk installed on it)